HaiderMalik12/ng2-dep/to-do.md

  ### Q: How does observable work?

  ### Q: How does rxjs work?

+ - Reactive Js implements the async observable pattern and is widely used in Angular2

  ### Q: What is map and catch in rxjs?

+ ### Q: What is async pipe ?

+ - The Async pipe received a promise or observables as input and subscribes to the input, eventually emitting the value(s) as changes arrive.